 - A 2.1 undergraduate Honours degree in chemistry or a closely related subject area.
 If you studied your first degree outside the UK, see the international entry requirements.

 The MSc in Catalysis is a one-year taught programme run by the School of Chemistry.
 It is designed to equip students and professionals who have a degree in Chemistry or a similar subject with a range of analytical, critical and communication skills.

-- St Andrews has extensive expertise in catalysis research; this has been recognised by the award of the EPSRC Centre of Doctoral Training in Critical Resource Catalysis.
-Some of the specialised teaching is delivered in collaboration with this centre.
+- St Andrews has extensive expertise in catalysis research; this has been recognised by the award of the EPSRC Centre of Doctoral Training in Critical Resource Catalysis and the recently established EaSI-CAT Centre for doctoral training.

 Fees and funding

 Course contact details